mvsouza/mvsouza.github.io/_posts/en/2014-11-08-yeoman-jumpstart.md

 In this jump start we gonna learn to create a angular directive with Yeoman

-But before the good part, let me briefly introduce to you Yeoman, or just skip to the [good part](#letsgetdowntoit).
+But before the good part, let me briefly introduce to you Yeoman, or can't handle yourself just skip to the [good part](#letsgetdowntoit).

 ##What'a hell?